leon4rd/test/README.md

-## What did the dog say to the two trees?
-Bark bark.
+## What did the digital clock say to the grandfather clock?
+Look, no hands!